-We publish a new, practical article here every Thursday.
+We publish a new, practical article here every week.

 When a project feels too big, your brain may stop trying to start.
 This is called task paralysis.
 This article explains how to lower your stress by turning one big job into many tiny, easy steps.
 You will learn the "Too Small to Fail" rule to help you gain momentum and feel successful right away.